(Updated Feb. 13, 2018)

 Before Invokana was approved by the FDA, there was a debate among panel members about the drug’s cardiovascular safety.
 There was particular concern about one clinical study that showed 13 cardiovascular (CV) events in the Invokana group, compared to just one CV event in the placebo group.
 Eight of the 15 panel members expressed reservations over possible CV events, noting their “concern with the relatively limited volume of data to inform this risk” and “unresolved questions” over increased incidence of stroke and other events.

-In addition to concerns over cardiovascular data, researchers have expressed concern over Invokana clinical research showing unsafe increases in low blood pressure symptoms and urinary infections.
+In addition to concerns over cardiovascular data, researchers have expressed concern over Invokana clinical research showing unsafe increases in low blood pressure symptoms and urinary tract infections.

 During a 2013 Congressional testimony, Dr. Sydney Wolfe of Public Citizen, a prominent consumer watchdog group, argued that the possible risks of Invokana outweighed its potential benefits and said that the drug should not be approved.